2022 Student Scholarship Awarded

 - Supported attendance at an industry event when available

-WITH Tas has confidence in the future of tourism and industry in our state, particularly if the following scholarship recipients go on to fulfil their career aspirations.
+We have confidence in the future of tourism and industry in our state, particularly when the following scholarship recipients go on to fulfil their career aspirations.

 2021 WITH Tas Scholarship Winner